zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-genesis-node.md

         }
         ```

-    * Get the list of nodes participating in the consensus for the last block: `dcld tendermint-validator-set`.
+    * Get the list of nodes participating in the consensus for the last block: `dcld query tendermint-validator-set`.
-        * You can pass the additional value to get the result for a specific height: `dcld tendermint-validator-set 100`.
+        * You can pass the additional value to get the result for a specific height: `dcld query tendermint-validator-set 100`.
         * As for the genesis state we have just 1 node, the command should return only our node at this phase.

 9. Add more initial trusted validator nodes to the network